What to Do When You Get Fired blog image

+Let’s not sugarcoat it.
 Losing a job sucks.
-Let’s not sugarcoat it.
 Whether you anticipated it or it blindsided you like a rogue wave, “What to do when you get fired?” becomes the immediate question on your mind.
-It delivers a gut punch, messes with your confidence, disrupts your routine, and—let’s be honest—can throw you into a spiral of overthinking every little mistake you made at work.

-So, the question is, what to do when you get fired?
-Grab a coffee (or something stronger—we won’t judge), and let’s walk through a step-by-step plan to bounce back after getting fired—because trust me, you will.
+The question is – what to do when you get fired?
+Let’s walk through a step-by-step plan to bounce back after getting fired.

 Step 1: Breathe, Process, and Don’t Do Anything Rash